readthedocs/readthedocs.org/docs/user/guides/management/index.rst

 How-to guides: account management
 =================================

-⏩️ :doc:`Manage your Read the Docs for Business subscription </commercial/subscriptions>`
+⏩️ :doc:`Managing your Read the Docs for Business subscription </commercial/subscriptions>`
     Solving the most common tasks for managing Read the Docs subscriptions.